kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 }
 ```

-All Ephemeral Containers that have been created in a pod are listed in the pod's
+Ephemeral Containers for a pod are listed in the pod's status:
-status:

 ```
 type PodStatus struct {